kyverno/website/content/en/docs/Writing policies/validate.md

 ## Pod Security

-Starting in Kyverno 1.8, a new sub-rule type called `podSecurity` is available.
-This sub-rule type dramatically simplifies the process of writing and applying [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) profiles and controls.
-By integrating the same libraries as used in Kubernetes' [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/), enabled by default in 1.23 and stable in 1.25, Kyverno is able to apply all or some of the controls and profiles in as simple as a single rule while providing capabilities not possible in Pod Security Admission.
+Starting in Kyverno 1.8, a new subrule type called `podSecurity` is available.
+This subrule type dramatically simplifies the process of writing and applying [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) profiles and controls.
+By integrating the same libraries as used in Kubernetes' [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/), enabled by default in 1.23 and stable in 1.25, Kyverno is able to apply all or some of the controls and profiles in a single rule while providing capabilities not possible in Pod Security Admission.
 Standard `match` and `exclude` processing is available just like with other rules.
-This sub-rule type is enabled when a `validate` rule is written with a `podSecurity` object, detailed below.
+This subrule type is enabled when a `validate` rule is written with a `podSecurity` object, detailed below.

 The podSecurity feature has the following advantages over the Kubernetes built-in Pod Security Admission feature: